Our Frequently Asked Questions

 Read More

-An intracranial hemorrhage (brain bleed) is a traumatic or hypoxic birth injury characterized by sudden, rapid bleeding within the infant’s skull or brain.
-Extracranial hemorrhages, which are similar to intracranial hemorrhages, are characterized by bleeding just outside the skull.
+An intracranial hemorrhage (brain bleed) is a traumatic or hypoxic birth injury characterized by sudden, rapid bleeding within the baby’s skull or brain.
 Causes and risk factors for brain bleeds vary depending on the type and location of the brain bleed.
-Common...
+Throughout this page, we’ll cover the different types of infant brain bleeds and their...

 Read More